Thyroid Awareness Month: The Facts About this Little Gland

-The thyroid is such a small part of your body, yet it makes a big difference in your overall health.
-Not all patients are aware of the functions this gland provides but January’s Thyroid Awareness Month serves as a great opportunity to highlight its importance.
+The thyroid is such a small part of your body, yet it heavily influences your overall health.
+Not all patients are aware of the functions this little gland provides but January’s Thyroid Awareness Month serves as a great opportunity to highlight its importance.

 According to NCBI, the thyroid “plays a major role in the metabolism, growth, and development of the human body.
 It helps to regulate many body functions by constantly releasing a steady amount of thyroid hormones into the bloodstream.”
 It is even capable of adjusting this hormone production when needed, such as when you are growing or pregnant.

 The hormones released by your thyroid include triiodothyronine (T3) and thyroxine (T4).
 Both of these hormones play an important role in regulating weight, energy levels, internal temperature, skin, hair, nail growth, and more.

 The thyroid is located on the front of your neck in a butterfly shape under your voice box – near the Adam’s apple.

 Anyone can be impacted by thyroid dysfunction, though it is 5 to 8 times more common in women.
 It is believed 20 million Americans could be living with thyroid dysfunction.
 It is believed that 60% of those currently living with thyroid dysfunction are not yet diagnosed.

 There are a wide variety of symptoms for thyroid issues.
 Thus record-keeping and symptom reporting to your medical provider is crucial in receiving a proper diagnosis.
 The causes of thyroid dysfunctions are largely unknown.